 My Crystal Ball

-The cryptocurrency, or digital currently world is complex with a few core leaders and hundreds, if not thousands, of related active alternatives.
+The crypto exchange, or digital currently world is complex with a few core leaders and hundreds, if not thousands, of related active alternatives.
 All are predicated on the concept of the Blockchain or often referred to as the Distributed Ledger Technology (DLT).
 While the core history of Bitcoin and its related alternatives is fairly accessible via ...

 As savings decline and consumer debt increases, the likelihood of future reductions in consumer demand will send shockwaves through the business economy as production will shrink, employment will decline, and recessionary impacts will further reduce consumer confidence.
 This will impact construction spending and manufacturing investments leading to a downward cycle until we hit a solid core and time allows an economic healing.